Achilles Tendonitis: Symptoms, Causes, and Podiatry Treatments | Tendinitis Achilles

 An emphasis on preventive measures, such as appropriate footwear and biomechanical correction, is necessary to reduce the risk of recurrence and ensure long-term tendon health.

-You don’t need to put up with Achilles Tendonitis any longer.
+You don’t need to put up with Achilles Tendinitis any longer.
 Our team of experienced Podiatrists have the education and experience to get you moving pain free again.
 Take control today by booking in online or call us today on (03) 8104 9270 to get this issue sorted once and for all.

 Call Now Button